+Free keyword research is completely achievable — and just as effective as paid tools when done right.
 Keyword research is the foundation of every successful SEO strategy.
 It tells you what your target audience is actually searching for, how competitive those searches are, and which keywords you can realistically rank for.
-The good news: you do not need to spend a penny to do it properly.
+This guide walks through a complete process using only free tools.

 What Is Keyword Research?